L17-Projects/DIS-PB/apbs/README_DIS_PB.md

 # Running APBS Example

 In this folder you can run **APBS** using the example setup from:
-/home/ema/apbs-pdb2pqr_forpubluc/apbs/examples
+/home/ema/apbs/apbs/examples

 ### Files
 - **`run.in`** – input file used to run APBS
-- **`fna.pqr`** – structure file representing an elongated coarse-grained DNA molecule
+- **`dna.pqr`** – structure file representing an elongated coarse-grained DNA molecule

 ### Output
 Running APBS with this setup will generate the following files: